UPDATED: November 29, 2021

 Limitations of Plastic Portable Dehumidifiers

-Portable dehumidifiers are intended for use in small spaces where direct drainage isn’t an option, such as a bedroom or closet, and are too small in both size and capacity to dehumidify more than a single room.
+Small, portable dehumidifiers are intended for use in tight spaces where direct drainage isn’t an option, such as a bedroom or closet, and are too small in both size and capacity to dehumidify more than a single room.
 These stand-alone dehumidifiers typically include a bucket to collect the condensed moisture and are designed to be moved from room to room depending on where high humidity is a problem.
 Generally, portable units are made of plastic and overtime the heavy internal components (compressor, fan motor) can break free from the housing.
 Due to the inexpensive cost of these standalone units, replacement parts are often not available, also keep in mind that the plastic casing is not meant to be disassembled for repairs.

 Capacity at Saturation